KTRK-TV: News operation

 In August 2019, news director Wendy Granato was promoted to general manager for the station.
 She was the first woman to lead the newsroom and became the first woman to take the reins of the entire station.

-KTRK began producing an hour-long 9 p.m. newscast for KIAH (channel 39) in May 2020 though an agreement with Nexstar Media Group.
+Through an agreement with Nexstar Media Group, KTRK produced an hour-long 9 p.m. newscast for Nexstar-owned CW outlet KIAH from May 11, 2020, to August 28, 2026.
+The following day, KHOU took over production of the 9 p.m. newscast on KIAH; KTRK continues to air its 9 p.m. newscast on its streaming platforms.

 Sports coverage

 KTRK has been the official television home of the Houston Texans since the team began play in 2002, telecasting any preseason games that are not aired nationally.
 The station also airs three Texans programs that, like the games, are aired by a network of stations covering most of Texas: